-This section presents an empirical study aimed at examining the reporting practices of companies that have been subjected to fines larger than $100 million.
+This section presents an empirical study examining the reporting practices of companies that have been subjected to fines larger than $100 million.
 Fines of such magnitude often result from significant regulatory violations or misconduct.
-For example, following the tragic crashes of Lion Air Flight 610 and Ethiopian Airlines Flight 302, Boing—the manufacturer of the crashing 737 MAX airplanes—entered into an agreement with the DOJ to resolve a criminal charge related to a conspiracy to defraud the Federal Aviation Administration’s Aircraft Evaluation Group (FAA AEG) in connection with the FAA AEG’s evaluation of the Boeing 737 MAX airplane.
+For example, following the tragic crashes of Lion Air Flight 610 and Ethiopian Airlines Flight 302, Boeing—the manufacturer of the 737 MAX airplanes involved—entered into an agreement with the U.S. Department of Justice (DOJ) to resolve a criminal charge related to a conspiracy to defraud the Federal Aviation Administration’s Aircraft Evaluation Group (FAA AEG) in connection with the FAA AEG’s evaluation of the Boeing 737 MAX airplane.

-Strategic underreporting of losses may be relevant also to other contingent legal proceedings, and not only fines.
-There are three reasons why this Article focuses on fines.
-First, typically, the imposition of a fine is a reasonably probable event given a public investigation is taking place.
-As such, together with its growing materiality, given the trend of the increasing magnitude of fines, it almost categorically requires disclosure.
-This is in contrast to other legal proceeding such as class actions, which do not categorically generate reasonably probable liabilities for the company.
-Second, even when a civil legal proceeding may generate a reasonably probable liability, there is no enforcement agency that directly monitors the disclosure that will prosecute the company for not disclosing the information.
-In addition, the regulator does not have complete information regarding the legal proceedings in which it is not involved directly, and thus its interference is less practical.
-In the case of fines imposed by a regulator, the regulator, having complete information regarding the expected fine, has stronger grounds to interfere and also a strong motivation to enforce so that the company will take seriously its investigation.
-Thus from a practical perspective, monitoring disclosure of fines is more feasible than other legal proceedings.
-Third, the disclosure of expected fines is socially important independently of market efficiency, for deterrence purposes which will be discussed henceforth.
+Strategic underreporting of losses may also be relevant to additional contingent legal proceedings other than fines.
+This Article focuses on fines for three reasons.
+First, the imposition of a fine is usually a reasonably probable event when a government investigation is undertaken.
+The fine’s probability, together with fines’ growing materiality in light of the trend of the increasing magnitude and likelihood of fines, almost categorically requires disclosure.
+In contrast, other legal proceedings, such as class actions, do not categorically generate reasonably probable liabilities for the company.
+Second, even when a civil legal proceeding may generate a reasonably probable liability, there is no enforcement agency directly monitoring the disclosure that is in a position to prosecute the company for not disclosing the information.
+In addition, the regulator does not have complete information regarding legal proceedings in which it is not involved directly, rendering any intervention on its part less feasible.
+In the case of fines imposed by a regulator, the regulator, having complete information regarding the circumstances of the expected fine, has stronger grounds to intervene as well as a strong motivation to enforce the disclosure requirement to encourage the company will to treat the investigation seriously.
+Thus, from a practical perspective, monitoring the disclosure of fines is more feasible in cases of federal regulatory investigations than it is with other legal proceedings.
+Third, independent of market efficiency issues, the disclosure of expected fines is important socially for deterrence purposes, to be discussed later.

 1. Cases included in the Study

-The threshold of $100 million was chosen for the study as it represents a significant amount that is likely to be material for the companies involved.
+The threshold of a fine of $100 million was chosen for the study as it represents a significant amount that is likely to be material for the companies involved.
 Materiality refers to the importance or significance of information in influencing the decisions of users of financial statements.
 In general, companies are required to disclose information about a fine (and other matters) only if the information is material.
-By selecting cases, from the last two decades (2003 to 2021), in which companies resolved criminal charges by paying a substantial fine larger than $100 million, we aimed to focus on fines that have the potential to impact the financial statements and disclosures of companies, thereby ensuring the relevance of our investigation into underreporting practice.
+By selecting cases from the last two decades (2003 to 2021), in which companies resolved criminal charges by paying a substantial fine larger than $100 million, we aimed to focus on fines that have the potential to affect the financial statements and disclosures of companies, thereby ensuring the relevance of our investigation into the practice of underreporting expected fines.

-Using University of Virginia School of Law’s and Duke University Schools of Law’s “Corporate Prosecution Registry” we managed to trace 51 different cases by 48 companies whose shares are traded in U.S. exchnages that included a fine larger than $100 million.
-These 51 cases constitute the population of the study.
+Using the Corporate Prosecution Registry of the University of Virginia School of Law and Duke University School of Law, we identified 51 different cases involving 48 companies whose shares are traded in U.S. exchanges in which a fine larger than $100 million was imposed.
+These 51 cases constitute the study sample.

-Table 1 provides key information about the study’s population:
+Table 1 provides key information about the study sample:

+Table 1: Key information about the study sample.